hai-nguyen-van/ipgp-dtft/README.md

 This unstable version not (yet) user-friendly.
 Parameters for FT computings need to be changed in `spectra.c` file at the following lines:

-        // BEGIN physics
+        // BEGIN physics -------------------------------------------------------------------------------
-        int n_samples = 0;                                              // (unit)
+        unsigned int n_samples = 0;    // DO NOT FILL HERE!                                    // (unit)

         ...

-        float frequency_components[number_frequency_components];        // (set of Hz)
+        int field = 0;
-        // END physics
+        // END physics ---------------------------------------------------------------------------------

 Specifications for input and output files
 ---------------------------

 The input file is a sequence of lines consisting of ASCII decimal numbers seperated by tab spaces `\t`.
-A line stands for an acquisition at a time t and yet several fields in a line represents the different indexed channels of the ADC.
+A line stands for an acquisition at a time _t_ and yet several fields in a line represents the different indexed channels of the ADC.
 This specification is compatible with comma-delimited [LabVIEW Measurement filetype](http://www.ni.com/white-paper/4139/en).
 Pratham filetype specifications will soon get available in the next versions.

+Those who have commma-delimiter files are invited to convert their files with dot-delimiter for floating points number representation with:

+        sed -i 's/,/./g' [FILE(S)]

 The output file is a [comma-seperated values (CSV)](http://supercsv.sourceforge.net/csvSpecification.html) file.